intel/asynch_mode_nginx/README.md

 engine name specified in `use_engine`, such as `[engine_name]_engine`.

 ### nginx_qat_module
-Any 3rd party modules can be intergrated into this framwork.
+Any 3rd party modules can be integrated into this framework.
 By default, a reference module `dasync_module` is provided in `src/engine/modules` and a QAT module `nginx_qat_module` is provided in `modules/nginx_qat_modules`.